X-Men (film): Casting

-Glenn Danzig was invited by Fox to audition for the role of Wolverine in 1995, as his height and build closely resemble that of the film's protagonist, as described in the original comic books.
-However, he declined due to scheduling conflicts with his band.
-With Singer taking over as director, Russell Crowe was the first choice to play Wolverine, but he turned it down, instead recommending his friend, actor Hugh Jackman, for the part.
-Jackman was an unknown actor at the time, while a number of more established actors offered their services for the role.
-Jackman's wife Deborra-Lee Furness told him not to do it after reading the three pages he was given.
-Jackman was initially rejected as he was deemed "too tall" for the role.
-Singer brought Viggo Mortensen to view storyboards, but Mortensen's son was vocal about the character's imposing appearance.
-Mortensen was also apprehensive of signing on for multiple films.
-Dougray Scott was cast as Wolverine in a multi-film deal but was forced to back out due to scheduling conflicts with Mission: Impossible 2 (2000) in early October 1999 and sustaining injuries in a motorbike accident.
-Scott also said that Tom Cruise made him drop out of the role as well.
-Jackman was then cast three weeks into filming, based on a successful audition.
+Glenn Danzig was invited by Fox to audition for the role of Wolverine in 1995, but he declined due to scheduling conflicts with his band.
+Russell Crowe was Singer's first choice to play Wolverine, but he turned down the role in favor of Gladiator (2000), instead recommending his friend Hugh Jackman for the part.
+Jackman was an unknown actor at the time, while several more established actors offered their services for the role.
+Jackman's wife Deborra-Lee Furness told him not to take the part after reading the three pages of script he was given; Jackman was ultimately rejected for being too tall.
+Singer met with Viggo Mortensen, but Mortensen was apprehensive about signing on for multiple films.
+Vincent D'Onofrio, like Crowe and Mortensen, also turned it down.
+Dougray Scott was cast as Wolverine in a multi-film deal but was forced to back out due to scheduling conflicts with Mission: Impossible 2 (2000) in early October 1999 and injuries he sustained in a motorbike accident.
+(Note: Attributed to multiple references:) Jackman was then cast three weeks into filming, based on a successful audition.